ibm-cloud-architecture/governed-ml-ops/README.md

 <br>
    <i> Role </i>: This step needs to be executed by `ModelDeveloper`.

    - Log into OpenPages as ModelDeveloper.
-From the task list, select the model corresponding to the Model Number as obtained from `Model Governance Initiation` Module.
+From the task list, select the model corresponding to the unique model name as obtained from `Model Governance Initiation` Module.
    - Review the necessary information (Model Details, Model Catalog, Details about Data Source like Training Data and Data Quality etc.).

 <br>

 4.b.
-Inspect the Project located in Cloud Pak For Data for your group to be used for Model Development.
+Inspect the respective Project located in Cloud Pak For Data to be used for Model Development.
-  - For Each Group, "Airline-MLOps-Grp-<number>" project has been created on Cloud Pak for Data to be used during model development phase.
+  - Each User will create a new project `Airline-MLOps-Dev-User-Name` where User-name is allocated to you (eg. Airline-MLOps-Development-Cluster1-User10).
+You will use this project on Cloud Pak for Data to be used during model development phase.
 Go to "Cloud Pak for Data" Home Page, login with your credentials.
   - After logging in, click on `Hamburger` icon on the top left, scroll down to projects tab and click on All Projects.
-You should see your project there.
+Then, click on new project, provide your project name and import the zip file given to you at the time of project creation.

 <br>